 You can simply copy a game into the PGN Tool window, then click on 'Send PGN'.
-The downloaded game is now the 'current' one (replacing the game, if any, that was in progress).
-The 'Game score' screen (see Section 4.3) will display the final moves.
+This loads the game into The King's memory, replacing the data of any other game.
+The 'Game score' screen (see Section 4.3) will display the final moves of the game you have downloaded.
 You can step back and forward through the moves as described in Section 3.5.

-6.2.3 Loading from a PGN file
+6.2.3 Loading a PGN file